wunzeco/ansible-kapacitor-dsl/README.md

 kapacitor
 ==============

-Ansible role to define and enable Kapacitor tasks.
+Ansible role to manage Kapacitor task definitions.
 It uses `kapacitor` CLI program for calling the Kapacitor API.

 This role requires that Kapacitor is installed and running locally on the host.